 Author's main message

 Social protection policies such as cash transfers seem to be an obvious way to reduce child labor.
 Cash transfers aim to relieve household economic hardship by providing income support.
-By easing the economic vulnerability of households, cash transfers can remove some of the reasons that children work.
-Cash transfer benefits are often coupled with incentives for behavioral change, as in the case of conditional cash transfers that include conditions for children’s education or health care.
+By easing the economic vulnerability of households, cash transfers can remove some of the reasons why children work.
+Cash transfer benefits are often coupled with incentives for behavioral change, as in the case of conditional cash transfers that include conditions for children's education or health care.

-Cash transfers can have complex effects on household behavior that go beyond easing budget constraints.
-For example, if cash transfers change the relative prices of children’s time use (in work and schooling), that may affect a household’s decision to send a child to school.
-School attendance requires the commitment of a certain amount of a child’s time and incurs some fixed costs, which are likely to change the financial constraints facing the household.
+A small change in the budget constraint might not be effective in changing the bahvior of very poor households.
+Moreover, cash transfers can have complex effects on household behavior that go beyond easing budget constraints.
+For example, if cash transfers change the relative prices of children's time use (in work and schooling), that may affect a household's decision to send a child to school.
+School attendance requires the commitment of a certain amount of a child's time and incurs some fixed costs, which are likely to change the financial constraints facing the household.
 Also, the household might use part of the transfer for investments in productive assets instrumental to farming or small business activities, such as fertilizer, plows, or sewing machines, which can make it more profitable for children to work.
 Both of these mechanisms make the effect of cash transfer programs on child labor uncertain.

-This paper discusses some of the potential benefits and limitations of cash transfers for vulnerable households, drawing on extensive evidence from impact evaluations.
+This article discusses some of the potential benefits and limitations of cash transfers for vulnerable households, drawing on extensive evidence from impact evaluations.
 While this does not exhaust the evidence on this topic, focusing on impact evaluations means relying on statistically solid information generated by actual cash transfer programs.
 Also, there are limits to what cash transfers and, more generally, social protection programs can do to reduce child labor.
-Access to and the quality of education, returns to education, and access to good jobs after graduation are a few of the variables that also shape household decisions affecting children’s work.
+Access to and the quality of education, returns to education, and access to good jobs after graduation are a few of the variables that also shape household decisions affecting children's work.

 Discussion of pros and cons